Travel Subic Bay: A Comprehensive Guide to a Philippines Hotspot

 Catch a taxi from the airport, or your hotel, to the Victory Liner bus station on EDSA Pasay.
 There is a direct bus service from Manila to Olongapo that leaves every 30 minutes from early AM to late PM.
 The journey takes approx 4 hours and costs ~230php.
 Buses are air-con (can be too cold – bring a sweater!), have on-board WIFI, often play DVDs, and are generally comfortable.
 There are no toilets on-board, but there is a rest stop mid-way.

 On arrival in Olongapo City, you will encounter numerous taxi and trike touts.
 Negotiate the short trip to your resort/hotel in Subic Bay with them.
 The connection trip to Baloy Beach/Barrio Barretto areas should cost approx 500php (taxi) or 150 (trike).

 If adventurous and traveling light – you can also catch a local ‘Jeepney’ from outside the bus station.
 These are blue-colored and travel along the National Highway through Barrio Barretto.
 A single-way trip costs only 15php… but the jeepneys are cramped and crowded.

 Travel Subic Bay – From Clark / Angeles:

 By Private Car / Taxi

-You can self-drive, negotiate a taxi or hire a private car/van with driver through most hotels or resorts.
-Cost to hire taxi/driver should be approx 2800php (car/taxi) to 3200php (van) each way.
+You can self-drive, negotiate a taxi or hire a private car/van with the driver through most hotels or resorts.
+The cost to hire a taxi/driver should be approx 2800php (car/taxi) to 3200php (van) each way.
 The journey should take less than an hour, via the Subic-Clark-Tarlax Expressway (SCTEX), which leads directly to SBMA.

-Most resorts/hotels can arrange private car or van – contact them in advance to book.
+Most resorts/hotels can arrange private cars or vans – contact them in advance to book.